-App developers now have to answer further questions about what they collect and which data is used for tracking – this article will cover how to approach and answer these questions appropriately.
+App developers now have to answer a series of questions about what they collect and which data is used for tracking – this article covers how to approach and answer these questions appropriately.

 The Best Policy – Honesty

-It’s becoming common practice for app developers to gather tons and tons of data as you interact with their apps.
+It’s becoming common practice for app developers, and SDKs they integrate, to gather tons and tons of data as you interact with their apps.
 Fortunately, Apple now provides a way for developers to explicitly disclose precisely how those apps collect this data, as well as what they do with it.
 Even so, it’s understandable to be concerned about what you report to the App Store about how you collect data from your users.

 Even the shadiest app developers that employ the shadiest and most invasive tracking are able to report that they don’t collect any data.
 This is exactly why we’re worried that our apps look bad in comparison to apps from developers who aren’t as open in their answers.

 Still – this is your chance to set the bar, and be fully up front about what you gather from users.
 Apple may become more active in conducting app privacy audits in the future.
 We know that they already analyze your binary for the presence of certain libraries such as RevenueCat.

 What data do you collect?

 Answering these new app privacy questions requires you to first gather a list of the data that you collect.
-In this context, collecting data means transmitting data off the device and keeping it beyond what’s required to service requests in real time.
+In this context, collecting data means transmitting data off of the device and keeping it beyond what’s required to service requests in real time.
 To ensure you are covering all of your bases: